Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 With the benchmark expanded to dozens of real cases, GPT-4 is consistently better at:

 • Complex chained reasoning.
-On problems requiring maintaining multiple variables, conditionals, and intermediate steps, GPT-4 hallucinates less and holds coherence better than any other currently available model.
+On problems requiring maintaining multiple variables, conditionals, and intermediate steps, GPT-4 hallucinates less and holds coherence better than any other model available at the time.

 • Medium-complexity code.
 Not infallible, but on tasks like “refactor this function”, “write tests for this component”, or “explain what this legacy code does”, it clearly beats GitHub Copilot when the IDE suggestion isn’t enough.